 e.
 Prepares jointly with the President agendas for meetings of the Congregation Council, the congregation and the Executive Committee.

-f.
-Is an ex officio member of all committees, ministries, boards and other organizations of the congregation except the Audit, Mutual Ministry and Call Committees.

-C09.12.02.
+C9.12.02.
 Additional Pastor(s)

 a.
 Is (are) accountable to the Lead Pastor to carry out given assignments and duties.